aimfeld/ZendDiCompiler/README.md

 # Using shared instances

-You need to provide shared instances to [DiWrapper::addSharedInstances()](https://github.com/aimfeld/di-wrapper/blob/master/src/DiWrapper/DiWrapper.php) in the following cases:
+You need to provide shared instances to [DiWrapper::addSharedInstances()](https://github.com/aimfeld/di-wrapper/blob/master/src/DiWrapper/DiWrapper.php) in your Applicatino module's onBootstrap() method in the following cases (also see example below):

 - The object to be injected is an instance of a class outside of the [scanned directories](https://github.com/aimfeld/di-wrapper/blob/master/config/module.config.php)
 - The object to be injected requires some special bootstrapping (e.g. a session object).